 I'm living proof that girls can be anything they want to be.
 Growing up, I never liked wearing dresses.
-For me, it was my small way of rebelling against stereotypes when people didn't view females as equal to males.
+For me, it was my small way of rebelling against stereotypes when people didn't view females equally as males.
 And even though I came from a pretty traditional background, my parents always encouraged me to be myself — no matter what others thought.

 As the youngest of three siblings, I looked up to my brother and loved doing everything he did — including going to the Boys Club of San Pedro.
 The only problem was that the Club was a boys-only organization back then.
 I didn't let that stop me.